Running

 Running has been my favorite sport since 7th grade.
 Whether it's scenic trails, dyanmic cityscapes, or refreshing beaches, I always enjoy getting miles in.
 The following is a rough summary of my running career:

-Barn Island, Stonington, Connecticut Salisbury, Connecticut
+Barn Island, Stonington, Connecticut

 A Journey of a Lifetime